commontoolsinc/RFC/rfc/sigil.md

 }

 // After writing "Charlie" to manager field
-// The cursor remains, but user:bob fact is modified
+// The mount remains, but user:bob fact is modified
 {
   "the": "application/json",
   "of": "user:alice",
   "is": {
     "manager": {
       "/": {
-        "cursor@1": {
+        "mount@1": {
           "the": "application/json",
           "of": "user:bob",
-          "path": ["name"]
+          "at": ["name"]
         }
       }
     }